-Ricardo Palma, one of the most representative figures of the romantic style of the Peruvian and Latin American poetry, is also considered one of the best Spanish-speaking writers of the nineteenth century.
+Ricardo Palma, one of the most representative figures of the romantic style of Peruvian and Latin American poetry, is also considered one of the best Spanish-speaking writers of the nineteenth century.

 This versatile writer with a renovating spirit He was the creator of various works that covered genres as diverse as poetry, essays, chronicles and historical fiction stories.
 Among his most notable works we find the famous “Peruvian Traditions”, a collection of stories born from the mix of chronicle and creative interpretation of the history of Peru, which we will mention later in this article.